blake-regalia/graphy.js/docs/cli.md

-## Options
+## Informational Options
-Options that you can pass to the main graphy command.
+Options you can pass to the main graphy command that print some information and exit:
    - `-e, --examples` -- Print some examples and exit
    - `-h, --help` -- Print the help message and exit
    - `-v, --version` -- Print the version info and exit

-## More Options
+## Process Options
-More options:
+Configure certain options for the process:
    - `--show-stack-trace` -- Show the stack trace when printing error messages

 <br />